wsydney76/craft4-ddev-starter/README.md

 * Cards: Shows entries in a cards layout with custom criteria, e.g. a 'Latest Articles' section.
 * Two colomns with image: Column layout with and image and the default content builder.
 * FAQs: An accordion component with questions and, hopefully, answers.
+* Newsletter: A newsletter signup form.
+Requires the 'Emaillist' custom plugin to be installed.

 You can also select a hero area, this way it can be included anywhere on the page.